-Signature: Date: Name (Please print) Number of seats in vehicle:
+Signature: Name (Please print) Date: Number of seats in vehicle:

-Online Safety Information and support

-There is a wealth of information available to support schools and parents to keep children safe online.
+Online Safety Information and support There is a wealth of information available to support schools and parents to keep children safe online.
 The following list is not exhaustive but should provide a useful starting point:

 Organisation/Resource What it does/provides Be Internet Legends Developed by Parent Zone and Google is a free internet safety curriculum with PSHE accredited lesson plans and teaching resources for Key Stage 2 pupils Disrespectnobody Home Office advice and includes resources on healthy relationships, including sexting and pornography Education for a From the UK Council for Internet Safety supports the connected world development of the curriculum and is of particular relevance framework to RSHE education and Computing.
-It is designed, however, to be usable across the curriculum and beyond (covering early years through to age 18) and to be central to a whole school or college approach to safeguarding and online Tooching online sefet: Safety Departmental guidence outlining how asheals can ansure Teaching online safety in school Departmental guidance outlining how schools can ensure their pupils understand how to stay safe and behave online 3011001 as part of existing curriculum requirements thinkuknow The National Crime Agency/CEOPs education programme tillikakilow with age specific resources UK safer internet centre Developed guidance and resources that can help with the on said internet dentie teaching of the online safety component of the Computing Curriculum. swgfl Includes a template for setting out online safety policies childnet cyberbullying Guidance for schools on cyberbullying pshe association Guidance and useful teaching resources covering online safety issues including pornography and the sharing of sexual images educateagainsthate Practical advice for parents, teachers and governors on protecting children from extremism and radicalisation. the use of social media A briefing note for schools on how social media is used to for online radicalisation encourage travel to Syria and Iraq UKCCIS The UK Council for Child Internet Safety's website provides: Sexting advice free online safety tool for schools is provided alongside questions for the governing board concerning online safety.
-NODOO Education for a Connected World NSPCC NSPCC advice for schools and colleges net-aware NSPCC advice for parents commonsensemedia Independent reviews, age ratings, & other information about accrebing correction and all types of media for children and their parents searching screening and Guidance to schools on searching children in schools and confiscation confiscating items such as mobile phones Igfl Advice and resources from the London Grid for Learning
+It is designed, however, to be usable across the curriculum and beyond (covering early years through to age 18) and to be central to a whole school or college approach to safeguarding and online safety Teaching online safety in Departmental guidance outlining how schools can ensure school their pupils understand how to stay safe and behave online as part of existing curriculum requirements thinkuknow The National Crime Agency/CEOPs education programme with age specific resources UK safer internet centre Developed guidance and resources that can help with the teaching of the online safety component of the Computing Curriculum. swgfl Includes a template for setting out online safety policies childnet cyberbullying Guidance for schools on cyberbullying pshe association Guidance and useful teaching resources covering online safety issues including pornography and the sharing of sexual images educateagainsthate Practical advice for parents, teachers and governors on protecting children from extremism and radicalisation. the use of social media A briefing note for schools on how social media is used to for online radicalisation encourage travel to Syria and Iraq UKCCIS The UK Council for Child Internet Safety's website provides: Sexting advice free online setety tool for schools is provided elengeide • free online safety tool for schools is provided alongside questions for the governing board concerning online safety. • Education for a Connected World NSPCC • Education for a Connected World NSPCC advice for schools and colleges net-aware NSPCC advice for parents commonsensemedia Independent reviews, age ratings, & other information about all types of media for children and their parents soarching screening and Guidance to schools on searching children in schools and searching screening and confiscation confiscating items such as mobile phones Advice and resources from the London Grid for Learning lgfl Advice and resources norm the condon Ghu for Learning